Obligations for transfer duty self assessors

 Offences and penalties

-- failing to comply with the record keeping provisions
+- fail to comply with your lodgement, payment, endorsement or record keeping obligations

 Penalty amounts imposed are the greater of: